-CHAIRS: Mr Reinhold LOPATKA, Chair of the Permanent Sub-Committee on EU Affairs of the Austrian Nationalrat; Mr Christian BUCHMANN, Chair of the EU Committee of the Austrian Bundesrat.
+CHAIRs: Mr Reinhold LOPATKA, Chair of the Standing Sub-Committee on European Affairs of the Austrian Nationalrat; Mr Christian BUCHMANN, Chair of the EU Committee of the Austrian Bundesrat.

 - Adoption of the agenda of the meeting of the Presidential Troika of COSAC

-- Approval of the draft programme of the meeting of the Chairpersons of COSAC
+- Approval of the draft programme of the LX COSAC

-- Debate on the draft programme of the LX COSAC
+- Debate on the draft Contribution and Conclusions of the LX COSAC

 - Letters received by the Presidency